 This is another repost from the old days.
-I am going to make a concerted effort to post one musically related item each week.
 The 1970’s were wrong in so many ways and right in so many others.

 The first song I remember hearing on the radio was Johnny Cash and Waylon Jennings singing about “No Good Chain Gang.”
 I wanted that song and for my birthday or Christmas or Arbor Day or some such event, my mom bought me the album.
 This begs the immediate question of “Why did my mom buy an album with a song about criminals and chain gangs for her eight year old son?”.
 I need to qualify that my mom is a great mom and my dad is a great dad.
 Wonderful parents, both, but I need to also qualify that I was raised in the 1970’s.
 It was a relatively lawless time as far as parenting went.
 We weren’t being shown a “Leave it to Beaver” world on television.
 There was no political correctness in the world and I was allowed to ride my bike nearly three miles without a helmet or adult supervision to go hang out at a video arcade all day.
 I’m getting side tracked, as usual, but I’m about to circle back to music.
 You see as an eight year old I should probably not have been listening to a song that taught me such wisdom as “There ain’t no good in an evil hearted woman.”
 But, it was country music.
 It was “safer” than rock and roll on impressionable young minds.
 It was always on in the car.
 At least three times a week going to and returning from school I listened to the country music playing out of the wood-paneled station-wagon’s speakers.
 As I sat in that rear facing bucket seat, I learned a lot from those songs.